This Is Why Amy Schumer Isn't Concerned About Getting Older

 Advertisement

-"In terms of decompressing, I also want to get into pajamas as often as possible," she says.
+"In terms of decompressing, I also want to get into pyjamas as often as possible," she says.
 "Then I think a beautiful thing is having wine.
 And some pot."

 However, she definitely goes through periods when she tones down the drinking.